 |Nature||Hardware is physical in nature.||Software is logical in nature.|

-Hardware is a physical device something that you’re able to touch and see.
-For example, the computer monitor you’re viewing this text on or the mouse you’re using to navigate is considered computer hardware.
-Software is a program that enables a computer to perform a specific task, as opposed to the physical components of the system (hardware).
+Hardware is a physical device, something that one is able to touch and see.
+For example, the computer monitor used to view this text, or the mouse used to navigate a website are considered computer hardware.
+Software is a program, such as an operating system or a web browser, that is able to instruct a computer's hardware to perform a specific task.
+Unlike hardware, software has no physical form.

-Hardware cannot function till software is loaded and software is installed in hardware to set the programs in action.
+Hardware cannot function until software is loaded and software is installed in hardware to set the programs in action.

-Firewalls can be both for Hardware and Software.
-The most popular firewall choice is a software firewall which are installed on the computer (like any software) and can be customized and allow control over its function and protection features.
+Firewalls are available for both hardware and software.
+The most popular firewall choice is a software firewall; these are installed on the computer (like any software) and can be customized to suit individual users' security needs.
 Hardware firewalls are typically found in broadband routers.